tommanni/lab-instrument-registry/README.md

     - Batch processing
     - Majority voting to ensure translation consistency
 - Optimized duplicate detection and CSV row insertion to handle large datasets efficiently
-- Implemented a feature for selecting which duplicates to import
+- Implemented a feature for selecting which potential duplicates to import when source data lacks unique identifiers

 **Instrument History:**
 - Implemented a full audit history for instruments: